BroKarim/21oss/README.md

 # 🚀 Welcome to 21OSS.com!

-**[21OSS.com](https://21oss.com)** is open-source catalog designed to make discovering tools easier.
-Whether you’re looking for a library, a framework, or an everyday utility, the goal is simple: make open-source tools accessible, clear, and useful for daily life.
+**[21OSS.com](https://21oss.com)** is an open-source resource hub for developers and creators.
+It curates **templates, components, tools, and assets** that help you move faster—from idea to shipped product.

+No noise.
+No fluff.
+Just practical, open-source resources that actually ship.

 ![Preview](./public/og.png)

 ---

 ## 🌟 Why I Built This

-I’ve always believed that open-source tools have the power to change how we work, create, and live.
-But too often, they’re scattered across the internet, hard to discover, and even harder to compare.

-I built this platform because I wanted to help people like me—students, developers, researchers, and creators—find the right tools without wasting hours searching.
-It’s not just about software, it’s about empowering people to learn, build, and solve real problems faster.

-**If even one person finds a tool here that makes their day easier, this project is worth it.**
+I’ve always believed open-source is one of the most powerful forces in tech.
+But discovering good open-source resources is still harder than it should be.

+Great templates are buried in repos.
+Useful components are scattered across tweets and blog posts.
+Assets live everywhere—with no context, no curation, and no clear starting point.

+I built **21OSS** to solve that problem.

+This is a place where developers, designers, and makers can:
+- Discover high-quality open-source resources
+- Understand what’s actually useful in real projects
+- Spend less time searching and more time building

+It’s not about collecting everything.
+It’s about curating what works.

+**If this helps someone ship faster, learn better, or avoid decision fatigue—even once—then this project has done its job.**

 ---